16th Congress of the Polisario Front: Election system

-The vote is direct and secret, with multiple non-transferable vote being used in the first round and ranked choice voting in the second one.
+The vote is direct and secret, with multiple non-transferable vote being used in the first round and ranked voting in the second one.
 The winning candidates are those who have obtained the absolute majority of the votes in the first round.
 In case of impossibility of obtaining the required number of candidates, the electoral commission continues to seek the vote of the congressmen on the basis of a list three times greater than the number of remaining candidates until obtaining the number of required candidates, elected by simple majority.
 There's a gender quota requiring at least six of the Congress-elected members to be women, while a new quota of six new members was introduced in this Congress before the election of the National Secretariat.